SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ```

 You might also provide other constructors which might not validate the data, thereby _allowing invalid data
 into your domain_.
-Those other constructors might not throw exceptions or might throw different exceptions.
+Those other constructors might not throw exceptions (or might throw different exceptions).
 One of the opinions in Vogen is that any invalid data given to a Value Object throws a `ValueObjectValidationException`.

 You could also use `default(CustomerId)` to evade validation.
 In Vogen, there are analyzers that catch this and fail the build, e.g.: